 2) Object orientation eases maintenance by the use of encapsulation.
 One can easily change the underlying representation by keeping the methods same.

 OOP paradigm is mainly useful for relatively big software.
-See this for a complete example that shows advantages of OOP over procedural programing.

 What are main features of OOP?

 Encapsulation is referred to one of the following two notions.